ros2-gbp/ament_lint-release/ament_lint_auto/doc/index.rst

 How to exclude files with ament_lint_auto?
 ------------------------------------------

-Linter hooks conform to the ament_lint_auto convention of excluding files specified in the CMake list variable `AMENT_LINT_AUTO_FILE_EXCLUDE`.
+Linter hooks shall conform to the ament_lint_auto convention of excluding files specified in the CMake list variable `AMENT_LINT_AUTO_FILE_EXCLUDE`.
 As such, the CMake snippet from above can be modified to exclude files across all linters with one addition.